ucberkeley-ee290c/fa22/labs/lab1-chipyard/chipyardlab-bringup-bwrc.md

 This TSI interface must match EXACTLY for the FPGA to be able to communicate with the test chip, and it's a bit tricky to get the FPGA interface to match the test chip.
 Let's look at how this is done.

 Go back to the `src/main/scala/vcu118/bringup/Configs.scala` file.
 Arguably the most important part of the FPGA configuration is the `WithBringupPeripherals` addition.
 Look at the `case PeripheryTSIHostKey =>` list.
-The `TSIHostParams` class sets all of the paramters of the TSI host.
+The `TSIHostParams` class sets all of the parameters of the TSI host.
 As an example, `offchipSerialIfWidth` sets the data width `N` of `tl_in_bits` and `tl_out_bits` that was described earlier.
 For a full description of these configuration keys, see the [Chipyard documentation for TileLink Node Types](https://chipyard.readthedocs.io/en/latest/TileLink-Diplomacy-Reference/NodeTypes.html).

 For the OsciBear chip, we are trying to match the following module declaration (this Verilog snippet is taken directly from the OsciBear post-synthesis netlist):